moos/wordpos/README.md

 ```
 wordpos.getPOS(text, callback) -- callback receives a result object:
     {
-      nouns:[],       Array of text words that are nouns
+      nouns:[],       Array of words that are nouns
-      verbs:[],       Array of text words that are verbs
+      verbs:[],       Array of words that are verbs
-      adjectives:[],  Array of text words that are adjectives
+      adjectives:[],  Array of words that are adjectives
-      adverbs:[],     Array of text words that are adverbs
+      adverbs:[],     Array of words that are adverbs
-      rest:[]         Array of text words that are not in dict or could not be categorized as a POS
+      rest:[]         Array of words that are not in dict or could not be categorized as a POS
     }
     Note: a word may appear in multiple POS (eg, 'great' is both a noun and an adjective)
 ```

-If you're only interested in a certain POS (say, adjectives), using the particular getX() is faster than getPOS() which looks up the word in all index files. [stopwords](https://github.com/NaturalNode/natural/blob/master/lib/natural/util/stopwords.js) are stripped out from text before lookup.
+If you're only interested in a certain POS (say, adjectives), using the particular getX() is faster than getPOS() which looks up the word in all index files. [stopwords](https://github.com/moos/wordpos/lib/natural/util/stopwords.js)are stripped out from text before lookup.

-If `text` is an *array*, all words are looked-up -- no deduplication, stopword filter or tokenization is applied.
+If `text` is an *array*, all words are looked-up -- no deduplication, stopword filtering or tokenization is applied.

-getX() functions (immediately) return the *number* of parsed words that *will be* looked up (less duplicates and stopwords).
+getX() functions return a Promise.

 Example: